 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 This may come as a surprise to many, but the truth is that Jesus spent much of His ministry teaching the crowds that obedience to the basic laws wasn’t enough for salvation.
-It’s not enough not to murder anyone or commit adultery… our hearts and minds need to be free of murderous or adulterous thoughts.
+It’s not enough to not murder anyone or commit adultery… our hearts and minds need to be free of murderous or adulterous thoughts.
 Obedience isn’t outward, it’s inward.
 Written rules make it easy to outwardly obey without having an obedient heart.
-It also gives us the bare minimum to follow instead of allowing us to grow in obedience.
+They also give us the bare minimum to follow instead of allowing us to grow in obedience.

 And the Holy Spirit also testifies to us; for after saying, “This is the covenant that I will make with them after those days, says the Lord: I will put My laws upon their heart, and on their mind I will write them.” – Hebrews 10:15-16